 Centuries before photography's inception in the 1830s, artists were using the camera obscura and other lens-based devices as part of their art-making processes.
 During the past century, photography, cinema and video have become major influences in contemporary art and are recognized by many as "the arts of our times."
-New developments in digital imaging combined with the re-examination of historic photographic processes are leading to new, hybrid, image-making approaches using the photographic image.
+New developments in digital imaging combined with the re-examination of historic photographic processes are leading to new, hybrid, image-making approaches to the photographic image.
 Now is an exciting time to be an artist working with all aspects of photographic media.

-As a member of the photography program you will explore aesthetic and conceptual perspectives of photography with students who are working in diverse areas of personal image making.
-The program is active in both traditional darkroom and digital production and provides strong grounding in professional camera controls and lighting, and you will work extensively to develop your digital workflow and fine printing skills.
+As a member of the photography program you will explore aesthetic and conceptual perspectives of photography with students who are working in diverse areas of personal image-making.
+You will join a department that is recognized as among the best in the country.
+The program is active in darkroom and lightroom production and provides strong grounding in professional camera controls and lighting, and you will work extensively to develop your digital workflow and fine printing skills.

-You will be exposed to all modes of contemporary fine art photographic practice, and expanded photographic works, including installations and emerging relationships between the still and moving image in traditional and virtual environments.
-The elective program is developed in conjunction with core curriculum instruction to provide a variety of methods for you to develop your personal aesthetic in the use of photography and related skills.
+You will be exposed to all modes of contemporary fine art photographic practice, and expanded photographic works, including installations and emerging relationships between the still and moving image.
+The elective program is developed in conjunction with core curriculum instruction to provide a variety of methods for you to develop your personal aesthetic approach to the use of photography.

-The program begins with a thorough investigation of black and white film, the printing process, and the use of medium and large format cameras.
+The program begins with a thorough investigation of black and white film and printing processes, and medium and large format cameras are then added to develop a wider range of photographic skills.
 Lab work is integrated with readings in photographic history and theory and field trips to regional archives, shooting studios, galleries and museums, photographic conservation labs and service bureaus.
 Nearby museums such as the Kemper Museum of Contemporary Art and the Nelson-Atkins Museum of Art, which houses the Hallmark Photography Collection (one of the largest and highest quality photographic collections in the world), make it possible for students to see examples of important historical and contemporary collections and exhibitions.